LensError/CVRModAssistant/README.md

 *   **Installer (`CVRModAssistant_Setup.exe`)**: Recommended for most users.
 Includes Desktop/Start Menu shortcuts, faster boot times, and in-app update support.
 *   **Portable (`CVRModAssistant.exe`)**: No installation required.
 Just run it from wherever you like.
 Updates must be applied manually — the app will notify you and link to the latest release.

-Once running, updates are checked on startup and the result is shown automatically in the **Options** page.

 ## Building from source